Generalized Gelfand-Dikii equation and solitonic electric fields for fermionic Schwinger pair production: Solitonic fields in scalar QED

 However, this raises the question of why the same is no longer true for non-integer $p$, where pair-creation is known to occur from the exact solution to the Klein-Gordon equation \cite{Kim:2011jw}.
-In that case the recursive relation (\ref{rec rel}) does not terminate, and asymptotically leads to $C_n /C_{n-1}\simeq 1$, indicating that $G_{(p)}$ as a power series in $z=1/\cosh^2(\omega_0t)$ has unit convergence radius.
-Closer investigation shows that, independently of the value of $p$ (as long as it is non-natural), the coefficients fall off like $C_n \sim n^{-\frac{3}{2}}$, so that the series still converges for $z=1$, and thus for all $t$.
-Nevertheless, the fact that at $t=0$ it touches the boundary of the region of convergence is sufficient to invalidate the uniqueness of the analytic continuation beyond this time, as is illustrated in Fig. 1.
+In that case the recursive relation (\ref{rec rel}) does not terminate, and asymptotically leads to \bear C_n /C_{n-1}\simeq 1 - \frac{3}{2n} + O\Bigl(\frac{1}{n^2}\Bigr)\,, \ear where the two leading terms shown are independent of $p$.
+From the leading term we conclude that $G_{(p)}$ as a power series in $z=1/\cosh^2(\omega_0t)$ has unit convergence radius.
+From the subleading one it follows that, independently of the value of $p$ (as long as it is non-natural), the coefficients fall off like $C_n \sim n^{-\frac{3}{2}}$, so that the series still converges for $z=1$, and thus for all $t$.

+Nevertheless, the fact that at $t=0$ it touches the boundary of the region of convergence is sufficient to invalidate the uniqueness of the analytic continuation beyond this time, as is illustrated in Fig. \ref{fig3}.
 Here we plot, for $p=\half$, the ratio between the exact solution \eqref{exactsol} and the power series \eqref{ser sol} truncated to run only up to $n=N$.
 The result clearly suggests that, if it was possible to remove the cutoff $N$, the ratio would be equal to unity up to $t=0$ but not beyond.